History of Women, Sex, and the Family

 Grading options: A-F (default), P-NP, audit

 Examines the historical and cultural variations in family life and sexuality in the 19th and 20th centuries in an international context (including the United States) through topics such as courtship, marriage, reproduction, violence, colonialism, homosexuality, and work.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 - Evaluate changes and patterns in the history of family life and women's sexuality and their impact on society, politics, economics and culture.